 Frequent Apple leaker Jon Prosser says that the AirPods Studio hit major production hiccups and will be released in December "at best."
 However, the headphones could be pushed all the way back to March 2021.
 He also says features have been cut but doesn't specify which ones.

 Prosser initially claimed that the AirPods Studio won't complete mass production until October 20.
-He also speculated that the headphones may be revealed via press release at the end of October, similar to the latest MacBook Air and iPad Pro.
+He also speculated that the headphones would be revealed via press release at the end of October, similar to the latest MacBook Air and iPad Pro, though it never happened.
+It’s possible that Apple will debut the headphones or bring attention to their existence at the upcoming “One More Thing” event on November 10th, though Prosser believes they will be the “headliner” announcement at Apple’s next major event on Tuesday, March 16, 2021.

 A new report also has the AirPods Studio delayed, likely until 2021.
 A source familiar with Apple's headphone work has said that problems with the AirPods Studio's headband has forced Apple to push back the release of its over-ear headphones.